Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Introduction

 Without incorporating this knowledge, a deep receiver is unaware of the phenomenon of a relative phase before seeing any data.
 Deep receivers generally learn to correct for this phenomenon by observing many instances of fading channels.
 If the training data is sufficiently diverse, the DNN can allocate parameter sets that identify the absolute phase offset in the underlying signal.
 An interesting question is whether a model that is aware of this relative initial phase is more capable with fewer parameters than a model that is not.
 Here, we define a model that is aware of the relative phase as a model that behaves predictably under changes in the initial phase.

 We propose to tackle this problem using the concept of group equivariance.
 Group theory provides a convenient mathematical framework to model symmetries, for example.
 In work by \citet{cohen2016p3icml}, a general approach was proposed to encode discrete group equivariance into neural networks.
 In line with this field of research, we propose a framework for the construction of deep neural receivers for physical-layer communications that behave predictably under differences in the initial phase of the signal.
 In doing so, we found the need for element-wise equivariant solutions on regular grids of complex values, and propose a first approach for incorporating these in a DNN.
-The contribution of this paper is threefold.
+The contribution of this paper is threefold. \footnote{The code is available under: https://github.com/awgansekoele/relative-phase-equivariant-deep-neural-systems.git}

 \begin{enumerate} \item We identify and construct the components necessary to achieve relative initial phase equivariance for deep neural receivers. \item We propose a modernized version of DeepRx (\cite{korpi2021}) that incorporates these group equivariant components, alongside other recent improvements to the neural architecture. \item We validate our approach empirically and demonstrate that including relative phase equivariance achieves a better trade-off between the number of parameters and the performance of the model. \end{enumerate}